karey-maynor/karey-maynor.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Teaching, mentorship, and training in heat transfer and energy systems.
+description: Training in teaching and pedagogy, and experience in the classroom and lab.
 nav: true
 nav_order: 6
 ---